 Another wonderful way to bring Schole into your home is through reading.
 So, choose your favorite stories from when you were a kid and share those with your child.
 Choose some really great high-quality literature that uses a wide range of vocabulary, complex sentence structure, or delightful and inventive word choices to broaden that vocabulary for your child, whether they're classic books from a long time ago or brand-new ones.

 There is a ton of really high-quality literature being written these days for children of all ages.
-Take the time to sit leisurely with your child and enjoy these stories, discussing them together.
-The point is not to just sit down and accomplish the 20 minutes of reading that you wanted to do with your child today or to get through the book from cover to cover, but it's where you're going to sit down, and you're really going to enjoy this story and talk about it meaningfully and take time to laugh over it or take time to ask questions about it or ponder, well, what if this had happened instead?
+Take the time to sit leisurely with your child and enjoy these stories together, discussing them as you go.
+The point is not to sit down and accomplish the 20 minutes of reading that you wanted to do with your child today or to get through the book from cover to cover, but it's where you're going to sit down, and you're really going to enjoy this story and talk about it meaningfully and take time to laugh over it or take time to ask questions about it or ponder, well, what if this had happened instead?
 And things like that.

 Take time to make connections between the story and other things your child is learning, as well as between this story and a different one you've read.
 Or perhaps between this story and something that's happened in your child's real life.
 Those are the Scholé moments that really prompt your child to go much deeper than just a superficial reading of a story.